TodorAlin/Dirt/Readme.md

 - Add a new recipe to Lumber Mill to help produce dirt earlier in game.
 - Produces dirt in Lumber Mill in ecological way with the help of water and what remains from the cut logs.
-- Will produce 2 planks from one log.7
+- Will produce 2 planks from one log.